 3. Cover Letter

-Summarize briefly the important points of the submitted work including a brief description of the study to be submitted, that it is an original study presenting novel work, that it has not been previously submitted to or accepted by any other journal, that is has been approved by all authors, that ethics approval and written informed consent have been obtained, and explain whether any author has a conflict of interest.
+In Cover Letter, the important points of the submitted work should be summarized briefly, including a brief description of the study to be submitted, stating that it is an original study presenting novel work, that it has not been previously submitted to or accepted by any other journal, that is has been approved by all authors, that ethics approval and written informed consent have been obtained, and explaining whether any author has a conflict of interest.

 4. Manuscript Submission Requirements